VictorRodriguez/hobbies/c_programing_exercises/cflags_security/README.md

 ## Stack execution protection: LDFLAGS="-z noexecstack"

 Buffer overflow exploits often put some code in a program's data area or stack, and then jump to it.
 If all writable addresses are non-executable, such an attack is prevented.
-The implementation is straightforward when an NX bit is provided by the hardware.
-### PT_GNU_STACK
-PT_GNU_STACK is an ELF header item that indicates whether an executable stack is needed.
-If this item is missing, we have no information and must assume that an executable stack is needed.

 By default, gcc will mark the stack non-executable, unless an executable stack is needed for function trampolines.
 The gcc marking can be overridden via the -z execstack or -z noexecstack compiler flags.

+As we can see in the following example:

 ```
 $ gcc main.c -o main-execstack -z execstack